 Baking items like cakes, brownies, and cookies can be made in a variety of straightforward methods; just pick the one that suits you best.

-Let’s learn how to grease and use a brownie pan like a pro
+Let’s learn how to grease a pan for brownies and use like a pro

 Using a brownie pan